6.22.1Partitioning and Multitenancy

 When the partition selection is based on explicit (generally client-supplied) request properties, the partition is also called a Tenant since this is generally the configuration used for a strict multitenant solution.

-6.23.6.1Url Based Tenant Selection
+6.22.6.1Url Based Tenant Selection

 When the Tenant Identification Strategy is set to URL_BASED the request partition ID will be determined by an extra element in the request path.

-For example, if a FHIR Endpoint module is listening on port 8000, in a non-partitioned server a request to search for all Patients named "smith" would use the following URL: http://localhost:8000/Patient?name=smith
+For example, if a FHIR Endpoint module is listening on port 8000, in a non-partitioned server a request to search for all Patients named smith would use the following URL: http://localhost:8000/Patient?name=smith

 In URL Based Tenant Selection mode, the Partition Name must be added to the base URL for the server.
-This means that the example above can be applied to a partition named "TENANT-A" by using the following URL: http://localhost:8000/TENANT-A/Patient?name=smith
+This means that the example above can be applied to a partition named TENANT-A by using the following URL: http://localhost:8000/TENANT-A/Patient?name=smith

 Note that the path element refers to the Partition Name and not the Partition ID.